 How should you treat scalp psoriasis?

-Try using Head & Shoulders Classic Clean Shampoo for tough dandruff and seborrheic dermatitis.
+Try using Clinical Strength Shampoo for seborrheic dermatitis.